FilipAugustowski/CPSC354Blog/ARS.md

 Over the past week in Programming Languages we have learned about Abstract Reduction Systems (ARS) using Lambda Calculus as the model of rules to abstract.
 We learned that
 ARSs that are confluent and terminating are sound abstract models for an algorithm or a programming language.
-At this point, we have coded a calculator that has an interpreter thus making it easier for humans to use/read and it perserves readability for our machine.
+At this point, we have coded a calculator that has an interpreter thus making it easier for humans to use/read and it preserves readability for our machine.
 Now, the discrete mathematics that comes with an ARS seems to make sense to me, but
 I wanted to explore how this will help us with coding in and of itself.

 To start this I think I would like to go over why confluence and termination are highlighted and so important.
 Confluence was covered less so than termination in the lecture